openharmony/docs/en/device-dev/driver/driver-peripherals-vibrator-des.md

      ```c
      /* Device information HCS. */
      vibrator :: host {
          hostName = "vibrator_host";
          device_vibrator :: device {
              device0 :: deviceNode {
-                         policy = 2; // Policy for publishing the driver service.
+                 policy = 2;                              // Policy for the driver to publish services.
-                         priority = 100; // Driver startup priority (0–200).
+                 priority = 100;                          // Priority (0–200) for starting the vibrator driver.
 A larger value indicates a lower priority.
-The default value 100 is recommended.
-The sequence for loading devices with the same priority is random.
+The recommended value is 100.
+If the priorities are the same, the device loading sequence is not ensured.
-                         preload = 0; // Whether to load the driver on demand.
-The value 0 means to load the driver on demand, and 2 means the opposite.
+                 preload = 0;                             // The value 0 means to load the driver by default during the startup of the system.
+The value 2 means the opposite.
-                         permission = 0664; // Permission for the driver to create a device node.
+                 permission = 0664;                       // Permission for the device node created.
-                         moduleName = "HDF_VIBRATOR"; // Driver name, which must be the same as moduleName in the driver entry structure.
+                 moduleName = "HDF_VIBRATOR";             // Vibrator driver name.
+It must be the same as moduleName in the driver entry structure.
-                         serviceName = "hdf_misc_vibrator"; // Name of the service provided by the driver.
-The name must be unique.
+                 serviceName = "hdf_misc_vibrator";       // Service published by the vibrator driver.
+The service name must be unique.
                  deviceMatchAttr = "hdf_vibrator_driver"; // Keyword matching the private data of the driver.
 The value must be the same as that of match_attr in the private data configuration table of the driver.
+            }
         }
      }
      ```

 2. Create a vibrator haptic model and parse the haptic HCS.